Medical expert of the article

 Forecast

-- persistent proteinuria more than 1 g / day;
+- persistent proteinuria more than 1 g/day;

-- formation of a nephrotic syndrome;
+- formation of nephrotic syndrome;

 - persistent hypertension;